domRiddle/ASF/Setting-up.md

          └── (...)
 ```

+This is also a structure we'd recommend, so you don't need to go through a massive number of files and folders included in ASF, since for usage you only need a shortcut to config folder and main binary.

 Next step is ASF configuration.
 Visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** page and follow instructions - you should at least generate one bot config file that you put in `config` directory.

 All done?
 Great, simply launch `ArchiSteamFarm` - either by double clicking on the .exe if you're on Windows, or via navigating to ASF directory (e.g. with `cd`) command and executing `./ArchiSteamFarm` if you're on Linux/OS X. Put extra details if ASF asks for them (such as your 2FA code) and have fun.
 Reading more about ASF while it's doing its job is a great thing to consider.